Nexfinity/CakeyBot-Wiki/feature/leveling.md

 The default values for this setting are:
 * Min Voice XP: 5
 * Min Voice XP: 8

+## Leaderboard Vanity URL
+> This setting is limited to premium servers.
+{.is-warning}

+This allows you to set a custom word or pharse to be used to easily access your server's leaderboard instead of the default URL that uses the server's ID.

+For example, the default leaderboard URL will look something like this: `https://cakeybot.app/leaderboard/top.php?id=408424043482447872`.
+This default URL can be difficult to remember.
+If you set a vanity URL to something like `caketropolis`, you can then access your server's leaderboard via `https://cakeybot.app/leaderboard/caketropolis` which is alot easier for users to remember.

+NOTE: If you set a vanity URL, the default URL will also continue to work.
+(You can use both URLs to access to leaderboards)

 ## XP Rate
 This is a multiplier that is set for ever user in the server.
 It can adjust how quickly (or slowly) users level up.
 You can set these rates: